 Petersen says it’s rare in the setting of independent shops, unlike his past experiences in dealerships, to have techs worrying about apprentices eventually taking their hours and work from them, but he still speaks with them to ensure their responsibilities.

 “I always tell my technicians if you're worried about what the other guy is doing, then you’re not concentrating on what you're doing,” he says.

 Petersen hasn’t had issues with this at his Kalispell shop, and he attributes this to his ability to successfully match techs up with apprentices based on their personalities.

 Take Them Outside the Shop.

-Petersen says that meeting with your new apprentice outside of the work environment is key to getting know who they are away from the industry.
+Petersen says that meeting with your new apprentice outside of the work environment is key to getting to know who they are away from the industry.
 He will also “Facebook stalk” them to understand more of their general personality.

 “By the time I have agreed to bring an apprentice on, I’ve meet with them several times.
-I might have taken them and their spouse out to dinner to get know them in a more casual environment to see what their interests are,” Petersen says.
+I might have taken them and their spouse out to dinner to get to know them in a more casual environment to see what their interests are,” Petersen says.

 This step in the process becomes paramount in matching up the apprentice with the right technician.
 The connection between a successful pair goes beyond talent and industry knowledge and centers around shared interests, communication, and ultimately how they will get along with each other.